Mai-00048/Loan-Decision-Engine/README.md

    - If the applicant defaults, the institution incurs a loss between **50 OMR and 1000 OMR**.
 4. **Optimize for Net Profit**: The threshold for loan approval is adjusted to maximize overall net profit.

-## Submission

-- The Python code for data preprocessing, model training, and evaluation is available in the repository.
-- The **final model** is selected based on its ability to maximize net profit.

 ## Screenshots

 Below are two screenshots of the system in action when predicting loan approvals and calculating the net profit.